 In this model, y1i and y2i represent crop yield and farm returns for adopters and nonadopters, measured in kilograms per hectare and Rands (ZAR) per hectare, respectively.

-Xi encompasses a set of explanatory variables that include inputs, climate variables, socio-economic factors, institutional characteristics, and farm attributes.
+Xi encompasses a set of explanatory variables that include inputs, climate variables, socioeconomic factors, institutional characteristics, and farm attributes.
 The error terms ε1i and ε2i are the error terms for adopters and non-adopters, respectively.

 In the context of this switching regression model, selection bias emerges in the error terms ε and ŋ .
 If the explanatory factors do not fully account for unobserved variables, a correlation exists between the error terms in the production and selection equations, expressed as corr (ϵ, η) ̸= 0.
 The error terms ŋ i, ε1i, and ε2i follow a trivariate normal distribution with a mean of zero, and the covariance matrix is defined as follows: